Bronzato1/AngularProjectPlusAzureFunction1/how_to_start_backend_and_frontend.md

 - Right click on the *Backend* folder
 - Click on  *Open in Integrated Terminal*
-- Execute `func host start --verbose`
+- Because this is an Azure Function, execute `func host start --verbose`
+- In case this was a controller, execute `dotnet restore` `dotnet build` `dotnet watch run`

 ## Start frontend